 In the late 1990s, Doctors Without Borders field teams were becoming increasingly frustrated because they were unable to treat patients suffering from certain neglected diseases—the medicines they were using were ineffective, toxic, or no longer produced.
 Doctors Without Borders committed a portion of its 1999 Nobel Peace Prize funds to create a new, innovative, patient needs-driven organization dedicated to research and development (R&D) for neglected diseases – and DNDi was the result.

-Since its creation, DNDi has delivered six new treatments for neglected patients:
+Since its creation, DNDi has delivered nine new treatments for neglected patients: